Registered Charity No. 1175280

 Legitimate interests are used to keep contact details about our volunteers, staff and trustees.
 Minimal information is kept as provided by the individual, and we do not share this information with third parties without consent.

 5. Sharing your personal data

-Your data is shared with third parties in order to fulfil contractual obligations, such as the payment and delivery of services and products.
+Your data is shared with third parties in order to fulfil contractual obligations, such as the payment and delivery of services, events and products.